uniteddata/shopin_public/README.md

 * Added kadence library
 * Created Kademlia node using kadence library
-* Connected Two nodes via Join method
+* Connected two nodes via Join method
-* Added Express server to create an API
+* Added express server to create an API
 * Put static first node's contact in Config file
-* Store List of static wallets using IterativeStore method of kadence
+* Stored a list of static wallets using IterativeStore method of kadence
 * Created an API to get wallets stored on node
 * Added Eth-Crypto library to generate identity and addresses
 * Added custom plugin called sendNeighborEcho